violentlydave/mkhtaccess_red/README.md

 Sandboxing makes phishing/infection hard.
 If a target can hand off your payload to a third party to "detonate", how can you get them to run your payload?!
 Simple:  by handing sandboxes innocuous payloads to detonate.

 How do we do that?
-By dynamically creating and deduping a list based on:
+By dynamically creating and deduping a list (Apache .htaccess) based on:
 - Sandbox/Security company networks by ASN
 - Current Tor Exit Nodes
 - Cloud Provider networks (AWS, GCP, Azure, IBM, etc)